ARA Veinticinco de Mayo (V-2): Disposal

-In 1983, Veinticinco de Mayo was modified to carry the Super Étendard,Video and her British-built CAAIS combat data system was replaced by a Dutch SEWACO system, which was compatible with the Argentine Navy's new Almirante Brown-class destroyers.
+In 1983, Veinticinco de Mayo was modified to carry the Super Étendard, and her British-built CAAIS combat data system was replaced by a Dutch SEWACO system, which was compatible with the Argentine Navy's new Almirante Brown-class destroyers.
 From 1986, problems in her engines largely confined her to port; rendering her unserviceable.

 Work began in 1988 to refit the carrier, with it being planned to replace her steam turbines with gas turbines, while providing an auxiliary steam plant to power the ship's steam catapults.
-By 1994, the ship's machinery had been removed, but a shortage of funds led to work stopping.
-In December 1996, the Argentine Navy announced that Veinticinco de Mayo would be discarded.
+By 1994, the ship's machinery had been removed, but a shortage of funds led to work stopping.Hobbs 2013, p.
+195 In December 1996, the Argentine Navy announced that Veinticinco de Mayo would be discarded.
 By this time, she had already been stripped of various major pieces of equipment, which were used as spares for the Brazilian carrier Minas Gerais, another Colossus-class ship which had been heavily modified in the Netherlands.
 Finally, in 2000, she was towed to Alang, India for scrapping.

 Although Minas Gerais was offered to the Argentine Navy in 2000 as a replacement, she was rejected due to her poor condition and high restoration and maintenance costs.
 As of the 2020s, the Argentine Naval Aviation has lost the use of carrier-capable fixed-wing aircraft.
 While five refurbished Super Étendard aircraft were delivered to the Navy from France in 2019, these aircraft were missing key spare parts and therefore remained unserviceable.
-In 2021, it was reported that the return of these aircraft to an operational configuration was also encountering problems based on the fact that the ejector seats of the aircraft were the MK6, manufactured by British firm Martin-Baker.
+In 2021, it was reported that the return of these aircraft to an operational configuration was also encountering problems as the ejector seats of the aircraft were the MK6, manufactured by British firm Martin-Baker.